 All children have a daily spelling or phonics session, which is taught at a level appropriate to their needs.
-We use the DfE's Letters and Sounds scheme to ensure there is a systematic approach to the development of children’s phonic knowledge.
-It is out aim that all children will learn to read and spell effectively.
-We use the Read Write Inc materials to support our teaching of spelling in Years two to six.
+We use the DfE's Letters and Sounds scheme from Nursery to Y1 to ensure there is a systematic approach to the development of children’s phonic knowledge.
+For children who are not developing their reading skills as fast as they need to, we provide additional daily catch-up opportunities.
+It is our intent that all children will learn to read and spell effectively.
+We use the Read Write Inc. spelling programme to support our teaching of spelling in Y2-6.
 As part of our systematic approach to teaching phonics and spelling, we regularly assess pupils to ensure expected or better progress is made.
 We know that not all children learn to read and write at the same pace, so we have bespoke spelling interventions depending on need.
 These include ‘Five Minute Box’ and IDL (Indirect Dyslexia Learning) Literacy.
 We have a number of children who start our school in different year groups without any English.
 With these pupils’ specific needs in mind, we run a bespoke EAL group, which focuses on basic language.
 When pupils are ready, they access phonics in a group with peers of a similar age.